American Legal Institutions (LLM Only) (LAW-580-001)

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.

-The primary text for this course is Abernathy, Law in the United States: Cases and Materials, 2nd Edition, published in 2016 by the International Law Institute in cooperation with Georgetown University Law Center (hereinafter, "Abernathy").
+The primary text for this course is Abernathy, Law in the United States: Cases and Materials, 3rd Edition, published in 2021 by the International Law Institute in cooperation with Georgetown University Law Center (hereinafter, "Abernathy").
 It is far from ideal, but it is the best text currently available for treating the wide range of topics covered in this course.
-Additional required reading for the course is in American Legal Institutions, Supplementary Reading Materials – Fall 2020, (“Supplement”),1 and on the class MYWCL Webpage (“MYWCL”), as assigned below.
+You may be able to pick up a used copy of the 2nd edition, published in 2016, which, will be significantly less expensive than new and used copies of the 3rd edition.
+The 2nd edition has 90% of the same materials.
+If you do that, try to get a copy of last Spring’s syllabus, which will give you the page numbers for most of the assigned readings for each of the 14 classes.
+Additional required reading for the course is in American Legal Institutions, Supplementary Reading Materials – Fall 2022, (“Supplement”), and on the class MYWCL Webpage (“MYWCL”), as assigned below.

 You may want to purchase for reference and background reading K. Hegland, Introduction to the Study and Practice of Law In a Nutshell, 7th Ed.(West, St. Paul 2017).
 We will not discuss this book directly in class; however, it should be of great use to those who are not familiar with common law analysis techniques and it is a good simplification and synthesis of those techniques for those who are.
 The entire book, and particularly the pages recommended herein, will assist you greatly in reading the other materials assigned in this class and in your other classes.
 If you want to economize, you may be able to buy the 3rd Edition (2000) or the 4th (2003) used.
 There are few differences between the three.